-The worse, again, is you’ll be filled with so much anxiety, it could sabotage your being objective and open minded to the new location and people.
+The worse, again, is you’ll be filled with so much anxiety, it could sabotage your being objective and open-minded to the new location and people.

 #2 Study the new district pre-relocation: Before you relocate to the new city/town, it’s best you scope the town for a bit.
-It can be via google, enquiring from people/ friends familiar with the location or planning a brief trip to the neighborhood and drilling the locals if possible.
+It can be via google, enquiring from people/ friends familiar with the location, or planning a brief trip to the neighborhood, and drilling the locals if possible.

 This is very important if you wish to reduce the amount of shock you’d experience when changing places.

 Your survey should be thorough.
 Compare all you know about your current residence with the impending one, and try to fill in the gaps with as much information as you can get.
-Until you know just as much about the new place, like you do your current place.
+Until you know just as much about the new place like you do your current place.

 There’s great discomfort that comes with negative surprises, especially when you’re a walking bag of nervousness.

-Your expectation should be that before you finally move in to the location, you’d have known the proximity to supermarkets, barber shop, banks, the effects of the weather on the surrounding, the best network providers for data services, and other information you find dear.
+Your expectation should be that before you finally move into the location, you’d have known the proximity to supermarkets, barbershop, banks, the effects of the weather on the surrounding, the best network providers for data services, and other information you find dear.

 You would be able to manage your disappointment(s) well (if any) by the time you decide to actually relocate.
 And very likely, you could arm yourself with contingencies.

 #3 Make Estimated Cost Evaluations: As you learn to manage your disappointment should there be any, you should also take note to manage your hopes.
 Whether you pay a visit to the new location before moving or not, have it in mind about the cost of living.
-It’s possible prices of food stuff, home maintenance items and utilities may vary from that of your current residence.
+It’s possible prices of foodstuff, home maintenance items, and utilities may vary from that of your current residence.

 Suit yourself up with a budget you would need specifically to relocate, so you’re not forced to go frugal after moving.
 And when planning your pending expenses, add a few extras to the calculations generously.

-Don’t assume that since you’re changing locations within the same region, prices may stay same.
+Don’t assume that since you’re changing locations within the same region, prices may stay the same.
 Or since you’re moving to another state within the country, the difference in prices may not be so symbolic.

-You’d be surprised to learn that as certain things are cheaper at certain places than other places, there could also be the items that are more expensive, and vice versa.
+You’d be surprised to learn that as certain things are cheaper at certain places than other places, there could also be the items that are more expensive and vice versa.

 If you planned for a higher budget and it turned out to be an overestimation after the relocation activity, it’s still a win-win for you.

 Your new location might be where they moved to years and years ago when you both lost touch.
 Haha.
 Or maybe the district around their residence.
-Keep your pride aside, search through Facebook or Instagram nearby locations and see who live nearby, and reach out.
+Keep your pride aside, search through Facebook or Instagram nearby locations and see who lives nearby, and reach out.